timajwilliams/timajwilliams.github.io/_posts/2025-08-05-agent-failure.md

 # Why Do Multi Agent LLM Systems Fail

-An [useful paper](https://arxiv.org/abs/2503.13657) that captures a taxonomy of failure cases in agent systems, specifically where multiple agents are involved.
+A [useful paper](https://arxiv.org/abs/2503.13657) that captures a taxonomy of failure cases in agent systems, specifically where multiple agents are involved.
 My key take home here, beyond the useful taxonomy is the observation that a strong verifier can improve outcomes, but a verifier alone is not sufficient.
 In combination with an LLM as a judge, the taxonomy makes the identification of failure cases over full conversational traces much easier for developers to diagnose and correct.

 ![MAST Taxonomy](/assets/images/mast-taxonomy.png)
 _If a failure mode spans multiple stages, it means the issue involves or can occur at